I held them over, and I've got them coming up here.

 I think they just ought to call every show on ESPN, whatever it is, Sports Center, the N-word.

-Pardon the interruption, the N-word.
+Pardon the Interruption, the N-word.

 Outside the lines, the N-word.

-Monday Night Countdown, the N-word.
+Monday night, countdown, the N-word.

-But this was on Pardon the Interruption, the N-word, November 6th of 2013, and they talk about the uh reporter Armando Sagero in the Miami Herald saying that multiple black players and the Dolphins consider incognito an honorary black guy.
+And they talk about the reporter, Armando Seguero in the Miami Herald saying that multiple black players and the Dolphins consider incognito an honorary black guy.

 He was accepted by the black players, the honorary black guy.